-Transition year students at Rockford Manor have taken part in the Globe Ireland Citizen Science River Ecosystem Campaign and have carried out a study of their local river at Deansgrange, Co Dublin.
+Transition year and leaving cert applied students at Rockford Manor have taken part in the Globe Ireland Citizen Science River Ecosystem Campaign and have carried out a study of their local river at Deansgrange, Co Dublin.
 Visual inspections of the river have been conducted and the water has been sampled to measure temperature, pH and nutrient phosphate and nitrate concentrations.
 Kick sampling has also been conducted.
-Results show that the river water quality may be in the poor quality category due to high nitrate levels, presence of pollutant-tolerant aquatic invertebrate species along with the absence of pollutant-sensitive species.
+Results show that the river water quality may be in the "poor quality" category due to high nitrate levels, presence of pollutant-tolerant aquatic invertebrate species along with the absence of pollutant-sensitive species.